anastasiosPou/spotiList/README.md

-# Getting Started with Create React App
+# SpotiList.
+A simple Spotify playlist creator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to run the project

 In the project directory, you can run: